|

 In Pikachu and Clefairy's Heroic Tales, Prince Sudowoodo of the Stone Kingdom has a group of Weepinbell which he uses as henchmen.
 He commands these Weepinbell to kidnap a Bellossom, who he intends to marry.
 However, they are stopped by Pikachu and Clefairy.

-In A Hollow Victreebel, Red gets dragged into an evolutionary ceremony by a wild Victreebel to serve as food in the Kanto Safari Zone.
+In A Hollow Victreebel, Red got dragged into an evolutionary ceremony by a wild Victreebel to serve as food in the Kanto Safari Zone.
 With the help of Pidgebot 1 that was assigned to him, and a few good items he carried around, the Weepinbell that were about to eat him for their evolution were distracted, and he was able to flee.
-By morning Red had captured multiple Safari Zone Pokémon including several Weepinbell.
+By morning, Red had caught multiple Safari Zone Pokémon including several Weepinbell.

-Multiple Weepinbell appeared in Gold's imagination when he asked on of the monks if the third floor had Weepinbell there in Bellsprout Rout.
+Multiple Weepinbell appeared in Bellsprout Rout.
+They were seen in Gold's imagination when he asked one of the monks if the third floor had Weepinbell there.

-In The Last Battle XIII a Weepinbell was one of the Pokémon sent to help the fight in Ilex Forest.
+A Weepinbell appeared in The Last Battle XIII as one of the Pokémon sent to participate in the fight in Ilex Forest.

 Sebastian, Platinum's resident butler, has a Weepinbell that he uses to drive burglars out of the Berlitz mansion.
-However, when Diamond accidentally sneaked in thinking that he walked into a large park, all the Pokémon accomplished was getting his clothes wet, though it proved to be an adept battler.
+When Diamond accidentally sneaked in thinking that he walked into a large park, all of the Pokémon accomplished was getting his clothes wet, though it proved to be an adept battler.
+It first appeared in Well Met, Weepinbell.

 In the TCG